Baby Bar Exam vs Bar Exam

 Fees | Varies by state | $624 |

-*UBE is used in place of the "bar exam" because most jurisdictions have adopted it.
+*Uniform Bar Examination (UBE®) is used in place of the "bar exam" because most jurisdictions have adopted it.
+Details vary for non-UBE jurisdictions.

 What is the Bar Exam?

-In the US, most jurisdictions have adopted the Uniform Bar Examination (UBE®), which is administered by the National Committee of Bar Examiners (NCBE®).
-The UBE was designed to standardize qualifications and increase score portability between jurisdictions, making it easier for lawyers to transfer from one jurisdiction to another.
+In the US, most jurisdictions have adopted the UBE, which was designed to standardize qualifications and increase score portability between jurisdictions, making it easier for lawyers to transfer from one jurisdiction to another.

 Still, some jurisdictions maintain their state-specific bar exam, which may or may not use components of the UBE.
-Furthermore, as of 2021, Wisconsin is the only US state that does not require that candidates pass a bar exam to practice law.
+Furthermore, as of 2021, Wisconsin is the only US state not requiring candidates to pass the bar exam to practice law.

 What is the Baby Bar Exam?